Council encourages you to participate in its decision-making processes and to voice your opinion on matters it's considering.

 The General Manager or their delegate may refuse an application to speak at a public forum.
 If this occurs, you will be given written reasons for the refusal.

 We will notify you of the outcome of your application by 4.30pm on the Friday before the meeting.

 If you wish to distribute material such as written statements, drawings or photographs to Councillors, please provide 14 copies to Council’s Governance section by midday on the Friday before the public forum.

 If you wish to make an electronic presentation (for example, using PowerPoint) you must attach a copy to your application.
-The General Manager must approve this material before it is used on the day of the forum.
+The General Manager must approve this material before it's used on the day of the forum.

 Public forum times and location

-The public forum is generally held at 4:30pm on the Monday before the ordinary Council meeting.
+The public forum is usually held at 4.30pm on the Monday before the ordinary Council meeting.